Vegan Plantain Curry

 - 2 cloves garlic, finely chopped

-- 1 red chilli, de-seeded and diced (substitute 1 jalepeno or omit if you don’t want it spicy!))
+- 1 red chilli, de-seeded and diced (substitute 1 jalepeno or omit if sensitive to spice)

 - 1 tsp cinnamon